DATES: DECEMBER 10 – 13, 2026

 PROGRAM INFORMATION

 In this course, participants will explore the breathtaking winter landscapes of Yellowstone National Park while learning the art of wildlife photography.
-Led by experienced photographer Justin Theurer, students will have the opportunity to capture the park’s iconic wildlife, from bison and elk to wolves and coyotes, against a stunning winter backdrop.
-This hands-on seminar will focus on techniques for photographing animals in their natural habitats, working with low light conditions, and mastering winter photography challenges.
-Through guided field sessions and expert instruction, students will gain valuable skills in composition, lighting, and wildlife behavior.
-Whether you’re a beginner or seasoned photographer, this course offers the perfect opportunity to hone your craft while connecting with one of America’s most remarkable ecosystems.
+Led by experienced photographer Justin Theurer, students will capture the parkâs iconic wildlife, from bison and elk to wolves and coyotes, against a dramatic winter backdrop.
+The seminar emphasizes hands-on techniques for photographing animals in their natural habitats, working with low light, and mastering the unique challenges of winter photography.
+Through guided field sessions and expert instruction, students will develop skills in composition, lighting, and understanding wildlife behavior.
+Whether a beginner or experienced photographer, participants will leave with a stronger command of their craft and a portfolio of striking winter images from one of Americaâs most remarkable national parks.

 DAY 1